OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

 ![Stage View Deep Link](TabInStageView/Images/viaDeeplink.png)

-- Opening stage view from unfurling link.
+- Opening the stage view from unfurling link.
 If you copy and paste a link from https://www.BotFramework.com into the compose message area the link will unfurl.

 ![Link Unfurling Text](TabInStageView/Images/LinkUnfurlingText.png)